lakejs/lake-docs/guide/styling.md

 }
 ```

 This will apply the dark theme based on the predefined CSS variables.
-You can visit the [Dark mode](/examples/dark){target="_blank"} example to see how it displays.
+You can visit the [Dark mode](/examples/dark){target="_blank"} example to see how it is displayed.